-At 31 December 2018 cash was \$4,381,913 (2017: \$4,535,560) and current liabilities were \$335,787 (2017: \$172,273).
-The reduction in cash is chiefly due to the payment of exploration and evaluation expenditure creditors during the year.
+At 31 December 2019 cash was \$3,894,901 (2018: \$4,381,913) and current liabilities were \$182,731 (2018: \$335,787).
+The reduction in cash is chiefly due to the payment of exploration and evaluation expenditure creditors and administration expenses during the year.

-The group has adequate cash reserves to fund its continued participation in the joint arrangement with Santos for the foreseeable future.
-Budgeted expenditure commitments for the year ending 31 December 2019 for ACM's 35% share are \$426,000.
+The Group (being Carbon Minerals Limited and its subsidiary Australian Coalbed Methane Pty Limited) has adequate cash reserves to fund its continued participation in the joint arrangement with Santos for the foreseeable future.
+Budgeted expenditure commitments for the year ending 31 December 2020 for ACM's 35% share are \$3.543M.
 Please refer to Note 22 for further information on future exploration expenditure commitments.